broadinstitute/gatk/scripts/variantstore/docs/azure/intro_to_azure_cosmos.md

 ```

 The code committed as part of this spike replaced the `flatMap` with an iterator over the Avro files.
 While
-aesthetically unfortunate, this structure did enable loading variant data cleanly and loaded the majority of the
+aesthetically unfortunate, this structure did enable loading variant data cleanly, although the reference data ran into
-reference data delta some unexplained 403 failures after several hours of operation.
+a slew of unexplained 403 failures after several hours of running.

 Per Microsoft documentation the "solution" for High CPU utilization-driven 408 errors it to
 "[scale the client up and out](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/troubleshoot-java-sdk-request-timeout#solution)".